Children and Sleep: A Comprehensive Guide To Healthy Development

 Symptoms of Sleep Deprivation in Children

-While most children don’t develop full-blown sleep disorders like obstructive sleep apnea or Restless Leg Syndrome, poor sleep patterns in their youth can set them up for developing these disorders in adulthood.
+While most children don’t develop full-blown sleep disorders like obstructive sleep apnea or Restless Leg Syndrome, poor sleep patterns in their youth can set them up for developing these and other sleep disorders in adulthood.

 If you notice these symptoms in your child or children, it’s time to start developing healthier sleep hygiene habits.
-If the problem seems serious, go to a doctor.
+If the problem persists or seems serious, go to a doctor.

 |Age Range||Common Sleep Deprivation Symptoms|